vegaprotocol/specs/protocol/0078-NWLI-network_wide_limits.md

 ## Limit orders on a book

-Introduce a new network parameter `limits.markets.maxLimitOrders` controlling the maximum number of limit orders that can rest on a book in any given market.
+Introduce a new network parameter `limits.markets.maxLimitOrders` controlling the maximum number of limit orders that can rest on a book in any given market.\
+Default value: `1,000,000`.

 A limit order of arbitrary volume which gets placed on the book (doesn't trade in full on entry) contributes +1 to the count.
 If an order already on the book gets cancelled or filled in full (so that it's remaining size is 0) the count should be decreased by 1.
 If the count reaches `limits.markets.maxLimitOrders` limit orders can still be submitted, but:

 * if the order is aggressive (results in a trade) the trade proceeds as normal,
 * if the order is passive (it doesn't match on entry) and would get added to the order book (it's a persistent order) it gets rejected.